Ōshōma Degi: Early career

 He made his professional debut in September 2021 and was given the shikona, or ring name, "Ōshōma" (欧勝馬) to evoke both his master, with the kanji for Europe (欧), his hopes for success, with the kanji for victory (勝) and his nomadic past with the kanji meaning horse (馬).
 His shikona first name "Degi" (出喜) was chosen with the kanji for 'move away' (出) as it is phonetically reminiscent of part of his original first name: Delgerbayar.

-His makushita tsukedashi allowed him to make his debut at the rank of makushita 15. Ōshōma however had to leave his stable as he lost his father in August 2021.
+His makushita tsukedashi allowed him to make his debut at the rank of makushita 15. Ōshōma, however, had to leave his stable as he lost his father in August 2021.
 Subsequently, and despite being officially listed as a wrestler, Ōshōma was granted a reprieve to attend his father's funeral and was listed as banzukegai in September 2021. Ōshōma shared the same recruit examination session as Kinbōzan, who began his career with the sandanme tsukedashi system.
 In May 2022, Ōshōma won the makushita championship with a prefect 7–0 record at the rank of makushita 8 with a win on Kitaharima on the last day.
 He was promoted to jūryō for the following July 2022 tournament, thus becoming the first sekitori raised by Kotoōshū.

-During his jūryō debut Ōshōma had to withdraw from Day 8 of the July 2022 tournament after a COVID outbreak at Naruto stable and in September he broke his thumb during his first match.
+During his jūryō debut, Ōshōma had to withdraw from Day 8 of the July 2022 tournament after a COVID-19 outbreak at Naruto stable and in September he broke his thumb during his first match.
 In November 2022, during his third tournament in jūryō, Ōshōma defeated Daiamami in a playoff on the final day to claim the jūryō championship.
 In December of the same year, he injured his shoulders during a training session.
 He subsequently performed poorly for half of 2023, citing recurrences of pain as a factor in his lack of performance.
-During his training, he often asked for advice from upper-division wrestler and makuuchi veteran Tamawashi, who's also from Mongolia.
+During his training, he often asked for advice from upper-division wrestler and makuuchi veteran Tamawashi, who is also from Mongolia.

 In preparation for the September 2023 tournament, he changed the spelling of his shikona first name from 出喜 to 出気, with the same pronunciation, to use the kanji meaning 'energy' (気) to ward off his recent injuries which were penalizing him in his wrestling.

 During the March 2024 tournament, Ōshōma (then at the rank of jūryō 4) recorded a tenth victory over Asakōryū on Day 14, creating speculation in the press about a potential promotion to sumo's top division for the first time.